syntithenai/hermod/README.md

 Demo [https://edison.syntithenai.com](https://edison.syntithenai.com)

-> **This project has recently been ported from nodejs to python.**
-> In particular on ARM, in my experience, stable packages for speech recognition were more difficult to achieve with nodejs than python.
-> Additionally [RASA](http://rasa.com) written in python is a core part of the suite so the portage unifies the development environment for the server side.
-> Access the historic nodejs version remains available via the [nodejs branch](https://github.com/syntithenai/hermod/tree/nodejs)

 The software is provided as a suite of microservices that collaborate using a shared MQTT server.
 Services include